lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/service-patterns/check-something/check-my-nearest-or-most-relevant/browsing-for-information.md

 ## User flow

-In browsing for a relevant service, the user will be given two options.
-Either a single search result that fits their criteria, or a service delivered across multiple geographical sites or multiple dates.
+In browsing for a relevant service, the user will either be presented with a single result based on their criteria, or be presented with a service that is offered across multiple locations or dates.

 ## Service considerations

 Things to consider include:

-* if the user would benefit from search criteria, for example by location and types of service
+* if the user would benefit from search criteria, for example by location and type of service
 * if there are multiple locations and types of services for the user to navigate

 ## Research considerations